csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 It is worth highlighting explicitly and up front that the Specificity Graph is currently just a high-level and relatively crude _model_.
 Its aim is to give a very broad and general overview of the specificity of selectors across an entire project.
-It is not—yet, at least—an automated tool of any sort that will plot an accurate graph for you: it is a way of you assessing your own codebase and loosely plotting it yourself.
+It is not — yet, at least — an automated tool of any sort that will plot an accurate graph for you: it is a way of you assessing your own codebase and loosely plotting it yourself.
 One thing I would be keen to do is speak to [Katie](https://twitter.com/katie_fenn) about putting the Specificity Graph into